Applications to incorporate companies can be submitted under any one of three schemes, each of which has a different customer service standard

 - User-friendly interface, emulating the current CRO form designs.

-To avail of the scheme, presenters must have a Deposit Account with the CRO.
-For information on accounts, please contact the Accounts section on 059-9178828.
+To avail of the scheme, presenters must have a Customer Account with the CRO.

 For further information, please phone: 01 804 5277 or (01) 804 5384, 804 5478 and 804 5381.